belindamo/quartz/content/index.md

 - [[11.
 What does a useful parking ticket payer agent look like? 🔴]]
 - [[12.
 Claude vs. GPT on GSM8K math benchmarks - How do they compare? 🟢|12.
 Claude vs. GPT on GSM8K math benchmarks - How do they compare? 🟢]]

-(Write-ups are generated from my notes using AI)
+(Write-ups are generated from notes with the help AI)

 ## 🔗 Writing
 Wandering?
 Choose your path: